LemurP/print-and-do/README.md

 and not already in the log will be processed as normal, with results appended to the end of the file.

 ### License

+print-and-do (LemurP): Licensed under the MIT License

-Licensed under the Apache Software License 2.0 (ASL 2.0).
+runbook.py (UnquietCode): Licensed under the Apache Software License 2.0 (ASL 2.0).